J4n1X/elecSim/README.md

   - Up, Down, Left, Right (Or WASD): Move the camera
   - Mousewheel Up: Zoom in
   - Mousewheel Down: Zoom out
-  - F: Reset the Camera to the default position and the default render scale
+  - F: Reset the Camera to the default position and the default render scaleds
-  - F1: Open the console (use "help" for a list of available commands) [ONLY WORKS ON VERSION 0.1.0!]
   - F2: Save file to disk
   - F3: Load file from disk
   - Comma: Speed up the update rate
   - Period: Slow down the update rate
   - R: Change the facing of the tile you are about to place
-  - P: Clear the tile buffer
+  - Z: Clear the tile buffer
   - Space: Toggle between build and simulation mode
   - Left Mouse Button (while the simulation is paused): Place the buffer at the current position
   - Left Mouse Button (while the simulation is running): Interact with certain tiles (Button, Semiconductor and Emitter)